StoryMakers On Location with Katherine Paterson THE GREAT GILLY HOPKINS

-StoryMakers host Rocco Staino caught up Katherine Paterson and her son David Paterson at the New York Public Library to chat about the premier of the film The Great Gilly Hopkins!
-The film is based on Katherine’s book and will be released October 7th.
+StoryMakers host Rocco Staino caught up Katherine Paterson and her son David Paterson at the New York Public Library to chat about the premiere of the film THE GREAT GILLY HOPKINS!
 Rocco soon finds out that her son David is not only the film’s screenwriter but one of its producers!

 Katherine hopes this film will help inspire others to make a difference in a child’s life around the world.